Vages/svelte-snake-workshop/TASKS.md

 ### Task 5.1: Create a component that appears when the game ends

-The `GameOver.svelte` file is located in the same directory as `App.svelte`.
+The `GameOver.svelte` file is located in the same directory as `+page.svelte`.
 Your task is to make the component appear on screen when the game is over and make it show the player's score.

 It's a bit tricky to get the component to appear on screen in an elegant way.
-We have therefore added some divs to the bottom of `App.svelte`'s template section where you can mount the `<GameOver>` component.
+We have therefore added some divs to the bottom of `+page.svelte`'s template section where you can mount the `<GameOver>` component.

 ### Warning: The rest of part 5 is hard